Hope Lewis

 Embodying “what works best” for each client, Hope provides a non-judgmental and warm environment to work collaboratively.
 They consider each client the expert of their own experience and take a person-centered and decolonized therapy approach.
 Relying on Black feminist theory, anti-ableism, sex positivity, harm reduction, and fat liberation frameworks, they approach clients’ concerns at both the individual and systemic level.
 With that lens, Hope incorporates multiple modalities including DBT and ACT to meet the specific needs of each client.
 Hope believes that therapy is political and has the goal of working themself out of a job.
 They believe “healed people heal people,” which means walking alongside clients who are seeking health and healing.

-Hope works with adults and teenagers (16+) on a variety of issues including anxiety, relationship issues, friendship complications, depression, self-esteem, emotional and workplace trauma, life transitions, grief, and career counseling.
+Hope works with adults and teenagers (16+) on a variety of presenting concerns including anxiety, relationship issues, friendship complications, depression, self-esteem, emotional and workplace trauma, life transitions, grief, and career counseling.
 They are especially passionate about identity work with individuals with marginalized identities, Black and brown folx, queer folx, and 20-somethings.
 Hope works with Black and brown folx who are processing racial trauma, and also enjoys working with international students.